arcus/education_fellows/reproducibility.md

 Instructor Introduction
 =======

-Your live session is facilitated by [Joy Payton](https://linkedin.com/in/joypayton), who leads [data education efforts](https://education.arcus.chop.edu) within the [Arcus program](https://arcus.chop.edu), which is an initiative of the [Research Institute](https://www.research.chop.edu) of the [Children's Hospital of Philadelphia](https://www.chop.edu).
+Your live session is facilitated by <a href = "https://linkedin.com/in/joypayton" target = "blank">Joy Payton</a>, who leads <a href = "https://education.arcus.chop.edu" target = "blank">data education efforts</a> within the <a href = "https://arcus.chop.edu" target = "blank">Arcus program</a>, which is an initiative of the <a href = "https://www.research.chop.edu" target = "blank"> Research Institute</a> of the <a href = "https://www.chop.edu" target = "blank"> Children's Hospital of Philadelphia</a>.

 Contents